-Study of link between night eating and the peculiar internal clock of fat cellsDecember 4th, 2012 by Stacey Burling in Medical research /
+Study of link between night eating and the peculiar internal clock of fat cellsDecember 4, 2012 by Stacey Burling in Medicine & Health / Medical research

 When researchers at the University of Pennsylvania messed with the internal clocks of mouse fat cells, a surprising thing happened.
 The mice got fat.